Dan-Duran/website-rsync-backup/README.md

    ```
    chmod +x backup_script.sh send_notification.sh
    ```
-4. Install mutt if not already installed:
+4. Install mutt if not already installed (only needed if email notifications are enabled):
    ```
    sudo apt-get install mutt
    ```